Intrauterine Fetal Demise

 • Obesity

-• Preeclampsia or eclampsia (can cause high blood pressure, protein in the urine, and seizures)
+• Preeclampsia or eclampsia (high blood pressure, protein in the urine, and seizures)

 • Pregnancy lasting longer than 42 weeks